ralfebert/swiftui-garden/Shapes/ConcentricRectangle and ContainerRelativeShape.md

 ---
 date: 2025-09-07
 ---

-What's the difference between `ConcentricRectangle` (new in iOS 26) and `ContainerRelativeShape`?

-Both do the same for an inset rectangle, reducing the corner radius accordingly:
+Both `ConcentricRectangle` (new in iOS 26) and `ContainerRelativeShape` reducing the corner radius accordingly when insetted in a container shape:

 ![[concentricRect.insetExample.png|250]]

+So what's the difference?
 Both need to come near rounded corners of an outer rounded `.containerShape`, but `ConcentricRectangle` needs to be near an actual corner and will only round that corner by default: (`ConcentricRectangle` in red, `ContainerRelativeShape` in yellow):

 ![[concentricRect.borderProximity.png|500]]